avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 ~~~

 Lotus comes with `spec/features_helper.rb` that sets you up for testing with
 [Minitest][] and [Capybara][].
+If you prefer RSpec over Minitest, you can
+generate your initial application with the `--test=rspec` option.

-Implementing these tests is easy enough; the new
+Implementing these tests is easy enough; the new application comes with a
-application comes with a default action, view and template.
-All you need to do is
+default action, view and template.
+All you need to do is uncomment the default
-uncomment the default route:
+route:

 ~~~ruby
 # apps/web/config/routes.rb